AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/NodeJs/readme.md

 });
 ```

--  SdsStream object is passed in json format

 Create and Insert Values into the Stream
 ----------------------------------------

 A single event is a data point in the stream.
 An event object cannot be
 empty and should have at least the key value of the SDS type for the
 event.
-Events are passed in json format.
+Events are passed in JSON format and are serialized before being
+sent along with a POST request.

 When inserting single or multiple values, the payload has to be a list of events.
 An event can be created using the following POST request: